Sniper711/DGX-Spark-Day01A-Remote-Access-from-Internet-Guide-20251220A/DGX Spark (Day01A) Remote Access Guide 20251220A.md

 ```

 #### Method 4 — Query your fixed Public IP from “inside home”
-If the VPN is working, you should see your fixed Public IP `x.x.x.x`:
+If the VPN tunnel is working, you should see your fixed Public IP `x.x.x.x`:
 ```
 curl ifconfig.me
 ```